Plateau languages

-The forty or so Plateau languages are a tentative group of Benue–Congo languages spoken by 15 million people on the Jos Plateau, Southern Kaduna, Nasarawa State and in adjacent areas in central Nigeria.
+The Plateau languages are a tentative group of forty or so Benue–Congo languages spoken by 15 million people on the Jos Plateau, Southern Kaduna, Nasarawa State and in adjacent areas in central Nigeria.

 Berom and Eggon have the most speakers.
 Most Plateau languages are threatened and have around 2,000-10,000 speakers.

 Defining features of the Plateau family have only been published in manuscript form (Blench 2008).
 Many of the languages have highly elaborate phonology systems that make comparison with poor data difficult.

 Branches and locations

 Below is a list of major Plateau branches and their primary locations (centres of diversity) based on Blench (2019).

 The Plateau languages are highly typologically and lexically diverse.
 For instance, Roger Blench (2022) notes that Beromic is more internally diverse than all of West Chadic A3.

 Classification

 Little work has been done on the Plateau languages, and the results to date are tentative.